organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 ### Some Self Reflection
 Nothing much to say this time, I think the entire process went by pretty smoothly.
 Even though the majority of the tests were taken from another site, I still learned a lot (especially regarding TDD foundations).
 For future testing walkthroughs, I think I'll focus more on how to create the tests by myself, as I can't follow other testing templates forever.
-After understanding the syntaxes, understanding what to test on future apps is the logical next step, and shouldn't be too difficult.
+After understanding the syntaxes, knowing what to test in future apps is the logical next step, and hopefully wouldn't be too difficult.